discoproject/disco/doc/glossary.rst

         Job functions are the functions that the user can specify in :func:`disco.job`.
 Currently, the functions *map*, *reduce*,
         *combiner*, *partitioner* are referred as job functions.
-A job functions needs to be a :term:`pure function`.
+A job function needs to be a :term:`pure function`.

    pure function
         The pure function always evaluates the same result value given the same argument value(s).
-The function should not depend on any global variables, thus it must be totally self-contained.
+The function should not depend on any global variables and it must be totally self-contained.
 In Disco, all :term:`job functions` must be pure.

         See http://en.wikipedia.org/wiki/Pure_function for more information.